phoenixway/art_of_living_ua/інших авторів/quotes.md

 If you set your goals ridiculously high and it's a failure, you will fail above everyone else's success.
 James Cameron

+Be a practical dreamer, backed by action.
+“No matter how small the task, take the first step now.”

+“There are always limits, and there are always opportunities.
+The ones we rehearse and focus on are the ones that shape our attitude and our actions.”